Are You Looking for PR?

 Local Media is a Stepping Stone

 - Local Business Partners

 Focusing on local media can be beneficial.
 You may be able to connect with reporters, art critics, food critics or other local writers in person or at least someone who knows these people.
 If you can find there they hang out, you may be able to strike up a conversation (of course, try not to seem like a stalker 😉 Also, local stations are much easier for travel.
 If you are able to get an interview on a local TV station or radio station or in a local paper, you can use these materials to get to the regional or even national levels…like a stepping stone.

 If you are looking for a broader reach, Hank recommended PR Web.
-This is an online service that sends out press releases.
+This is an online service that sends out news releases for you.
 There is a cost to this service, but Hank says he uses it often for his clients and has seen results.
 It’s free to sign up and they offer a 10% discount for new users.
 There are some other online services that are similar: acesswire.com and Help a Reporter Out.

 Writing a Press Release

-Use an event to make your message more urgent.
-If you are planning a show, a celebration, a sale, a launch, etc, these date-driven activities can help get your release printed quickly.
+- Use an event or a specific date to make your message more urgent.
+If you are planning a show, a celebration, a sale, a launch, etc, these date-driven activities can help get your release noticed quickly.

-Use your own outlets.
+- Use your own outlets.
 Your Blog, your social media, and your website can help you get your story out there.
 If these pages are set up well, you can point the media to them as a starting point.
-I have a client with a non-profit organization who was approached on is website for an interview by a local journalist!
+I have a client who runs a charitable organization.
+He was contacted through his website for an interview by a local journalist!
 It can happen!